0LNetworkCommunity/libra-legacy-v6/language/diem-framework/modules/doc/MinerState.md

   proof: <a href="MinerState.md#0x1_MinerState_Proof">Proof</a>
 ) <b>acquires</b> <a href="MinerState.md#0x1_MinerState_MinerProofHistory">MinerProofHistory</a>, <a href="MinerState.md#0x1_MinerState_MinerList">MinerList</a>, <a href="MinerState.md#0x1_MinerState_MinerStats">MinerStats</a> {

-  //NOTE: Does not check that the Sender is the <a href="../../../../../../move-stdlib/docs/Signer.md#0x1_Signer">Signer</a>.
-Which we must skip for the onboarding transaction.
+  // NOTE: Does not check that the Sender is the <a href="../../../../../../move-stdlib/docs/Signer.md#0x1_Signer">Signer</a>.
+  // Which we must skip for the onboarding transaction.

   // Get address, assumes the sender is the signer.
   <b>let</b> miner_addr = <a href="../../../../../../move-stdlib/docs/Signer.md#0x1_Signer_address_of">Signer::address_of</a>(miner_sign);